iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

 ## For Contributors

-### MP & OPW Plugins/Extensions

-  Much more complex to do in Meteor to do what I wish to do than it was in PHP.
-I'm working it out in my head very well before I attempt it in practice.
-Honestly, I have plenty of other base functionality to work on still.

-  Eventually, I will build them both point/click/search/browse repos for themes & extensions, like every other softwarez in the world. :)

 ### DOs

   * DO do whatever you want in your separate, modularized & distinct plugin or theme code. :D
-  That being said, I will hold curated plugins and themes hosted on official repos & subdomains must be pretty close to these or judged to be of high quality by myself or the community
   * Do feel free to make sexy ternary magic, but try to figure out and follow my patterns
   * Do hoist your variables as far to the top as logical,